SalesforceCommerceCloud/pwa-kit/README.md

 ## Normal Releases

-Normal releases for V1 are made from the `develop` branch, and normal releases for V2 are made from the `v2-develop` branch.
-Packages on the develop branches should always have version numbers of the form `x.y.z-dev`, which tells you "we are working towards a release of version x.y.z".
+Normal releases are made from the `develop` branch and the packages should therefore always have version numbers in the form of `x.y.z-dev`, which tells you "we are working towards a release of version x.y.z".
 If you checkout develop and see packages with a version number that doesn't end in `-dev` something is wrong –ask someone for help.

-We use specific branches to release V1 and V2:

--   The **V1** release works with the `develop` and `master` branches.
--   The **V2** release works with the `v2-develop` and `v2-master` branches.

-It's easier to describe the release process using an example version number, so for this example we'll pretend that we're going to release **V1** and the version number on the branch `develop` is `1.1.0-dev`.
-That would mean that we'd be releasing version `1.1.0` to NPM.
+It's easier to describe the release process using an example version number, so for this example we'll pretend that we're going to release and the version number on the branch `develop` is `1.1.0-dev`.
+This means that we'd be releasing version `1.1.0` to NPM.
 The version you find on develop will be different, but the principles are the same.

 The steps are as follows:

 ```
-git checkout develop # Reminder for V2 we use the `v2-develop` branch.
+git checkout develop
 git pull

-# We want a branch to collect and review changes before releasing.
+# We want a long-lived branch to collect and review changes before releasing.
+# We'll also use this branch for making hotfix releases in the future.
-git checkout -b release-1.1.0
+git checkout -b release-1.1.x

 # We'll bump the version numbers in the package.json files to show that this is a release candidate
 npm run bump-version -- 1.1.0-alpha.0